MotorControlLearning/SaccadeVR-mobile/README.md

 # SaccadeVR-mobile:

-A software package on Unity to use HTC VIVE Pro Eye, a head-mounted display with virtual reality technology, for assessment of saccadic eye movement.
+A software package of Unity to use HTC VIVE Pro Eye, a head-mounted display with virtual reality technology, for assessment of saccadic eye movement.

+## System set-up

+###### Software version
+The following software is used for the measurement system.
+- Unity: 2019.2.5f1
+- Steam VR: 1.11.11
+- SRanipal, a software development kit for eye tracking provided by HTC: 1.1.0.1
+- SR Runtim: 1.1.2.0

+###### Set-up procedures
+1. Open the folder of **SaccadeVR_ViveProEye** on Unity.
+2. Go to Building Settings --> Player Settings --> Player --> XR Settings.
+Click *Virtual Reality Supported* to enable the VR configuration.
+3. Start playing for the measurement.

-## Installation:
+## Files

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+###### Saccade_measure_rev1.cs
+C# programming file to configure the measurement system.
+The file is found SaccadeVR_ViveProEye --> Assets --> Scripts.

+###### DisableTracking.cs
+C# programming file to disable the tracking of head movement of the VR headset.
+If the tracking is active, the position of the stimuli targets for saccade measurement changes when the user moves the head.

+###### StandardSaccade_IDnumber.txt
+Data of eye movement are recorded in this text file.
+The text file is created under the folder of **SaccadeVR_ViveProEye** The measured parameters include
+- Frame sequence
+- Timestamp (ms)
+- Gaze origin (mm)
+- Gaze direction (normalised to between -1 and 1)
+- Pupil position (normalised to between 0 and 1)
+- Pupil diameter (mm)
+- Eye openness (normalised to between 0 and 1)
+- Validity of eye data

+###### Saccade_Start_Time_IDnumber.txt
+Unixtime of the computer is recorded in this text file when the saccade task starts in each saccade trial.
+With the recorded time, the latency (response time) of saccadic eye movement is calculated.

 ## Summary of programming algorithm: